Enveloppe/mkdocs-publisher-template/README.md

 ### Share “all” files
 You can share multiple documents using the `share: true` key, in frontmatter.
 The script will scan your entire vault and automatically convert the file with this key.
 There is two options :
-- By default, the script will compare with the older version and write only if changement are detected.
+- By default, the script will compare with the older version and write only if changement are detected, based on the content of the file and the last modified time.
 - Using `--force` will force the re-writing.

-## Customization
-There are some files to customize the script :
-- You can create [custom admonition with material docs](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) and adding the name in `custom_admonition.yml`.
-- You can completely exclude some folder of your vault with `exclude_folder.yml`.
-You can exclude specific path as `folder1/subfolderA` etc.
-- Using the `\docs\assets\css\custom_attributes.css` you can create specific aspect for your tags, and it also adds compatibility with CM6 Attribute and Contextual Typography.

-## Limitation
-- **Nested admonition doesn't work for the moment.** I don't use it a lot, but if you want, you could improve the script or create a mkdocs plugin to care of that.
-- The script will not delete the file and folder if you change the `category` key.
-Beware of this.
-- Share “all” can be long on big vault.
-- File with same name can have some problem while scanning because I don't keep your folder structure.
-Please, beware of this!
-Don't forget, you can use `title` if you want a specific name (and this name already exist).
-- Bloc citation doesn't work, the script will care of that.
-- Embed file (citation and # too) doesn't work, the script will also care about it !
+You can force to skip the update with `update: false` in the frontmatter : the file, no matter what, will not be updated.

+#### Share the entire vault

+Using the command `--ignore` will ignore the `share` state : you can share your entire vault using that, whatever the state is.
+By default, it will not overwrite file already exist (and not different), so the `--force` option can also be used.

+`usage: obs2mk [-h] [--git | --mobile] [--meta] [--keep] [--config]
+                   [--force] [--ignore]`

-## Support
+## Mobile option
-The script can work on any platform that support python.
-The script doesn't use Cpython, so don't worry about it for IOS.
+The mobile option is similar to the `git` option but with some nuance.
+When used to publish a single file, you can use only the file name, without the path.

+:warning: Be careful though, in case you have several files with the same name, the script will take the first file found.

+This option can be used especially with the "Shortcuts" application on IOS, to share a file directly from the share sheet.

+One file usage : `obs2mk --mobile --f "filename"`
+All file usage : `obs2mk --mobile`

+Mobile supports all previous option, including `--ignore`.

 ### IOS
 Using :